zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 # Using the Caching service

 As an API developer, you can use the Caching service as a storage solution to enable resource sharing between service instances, thereby ensuring High Availability of services.
-The Caching service is designed to make resource sharing possible for services that cannot be made stateless in three ways:
+The Caching service makes it possible to store, retrieve, and delete data associated with keys.
+The Caching service is designed to make resource sharing possible for services that cannot be made stateless in two ways:

 - Using VSAM to store key/value pairs for production
 - Using InMemory
-- Using additional storage support

-The Caching service makes it possible to store, retrieve, and delete data associated with keys.
+**Note:** In the current implementation of the Caching service, VSAM is required for the storage of key/value pairs for production, as VSAM is a native z/OS solution for storing key/value pairs.

-**Note:** The Caching service is available only for internal Zowe applications, and is not exposed to the internet.
+The Caching service is available only for internal Zowe applications, and is not exposed to the internet.
 The Caching service supports a hot-reload scenario in which a client service requests all available service data.

 - [Architecture](#architecture)
 - [Storage methods](#storage-methods)